The Evolution Of iOS: From iPhone OS To iOS 6 [Gallery]

 Twitter integration made sharing content with friends easier than ever before on an iPhone, and Apple introduced a few new native apps – Reminders, a redesigned Calendar app, Newsstand, and Cards.

 A few changes were also made to the iPad version of iOS 5.0 too.
-Apple added new multi-touch gestures that lead to faster app switching and four finger swipe to get back to the homescreen.
+Apple added new multi-touch gestures that led to faster app switching and four finger swipe to get back to the homescreen.
 The Music player on the iPad was revamped with a completely new design.
 The inclusion of a new split-keyboard for the iPad has also made typing significantly easier when holding an iPad with two hands.

 iOS 6.0

-Passbook is a new feature of iOS 6.0 that stores users’ coupons, boarding passes, movie tickets, and more.
+The App Store was redesigned with an entirely new look and feel that was carried over to the iTunes Store and iBookstore as well.
+Passbook received a lot of attention as the new iOS 6 features that stores users’ coupons, boarding passes, movie tickets, and more.
 Facebook integration was also included in iOS 6.0 to go along with the Twitter integration iOS 5.0 enjoyed.
 FaceTime calls can now be made over cellular networks instead of Wi-Fi only in previous versions.
 The Phone app was also updated with a new keypad and the ability to respond to incoming calls via text-message rather than answering them.

 iOS 6 also brought huge improvements for users with vision, hearing, learning and mobility disabilities.
-Guided Access helps students with disabilities stay focused by controlling the available touch-points within an app.
+Guided Access helped students with disabilities stay focused by controlling the available touch-points within an app.
 Siri was also updated with more functionality like the ability to answer sports questions, check movie times, and find restaurants.